I write this blog of my experiences to mark Mental Health Awareness Week which is a topic that is close to my heart and those of my friends.

 Is my story complete yet?
 Well, mostly yes however, even now I get the odd days when I feel depressed and down.
 Even in Year 11, two years after the incident, people used to use my incident to bring me down in an argument and at first, it did work but now, I have no regrets and I don’t get hurt by it.

-Effectively speaking, if I hadn’t been involved in that incident which led to my mental health problems, I wouldn’t be involved in football like I am now with my current club Great Wakering Rovers and Canvey Island FC beforehand.
+Effectively speaking, if I hadn’t been involved in that incident which led to my mental health problems, I wouldn’t be involved in football like I am now with the Essex Senior League and even Canvey from time to time.
 I did survive the bad days but at the cost of friends who are now of no importance to me.

 Unlike plenty of people who suffer depression, I didn’t think of suicidal thoughts in the peak of my depression in the summer of 2014.
 That’s because I did know that what I was going through was going to end eventually or as I like to quote “There is light at the end of the tunnel”.

 Every battle is different to us all and that’s what makes us unique in our own way.
-I can’t thank my friends at Canvey and even Wakering now for giving me a life that I didn’t have three years ago and more importantly my family for sticking by me when they were my last standing battalion to support me when all the rest had deserted me.
+I can’t thank my friends at Canvey and Great Wakering and even now my friends who report on the matches in the Essex Senior League enough for giving me a life that I didn’t have three years ago and more importantly my family for sticking by me when they were my last standing battalion to support me when all the rest had deserted me.

 Thank you for reading this and I am more than happy to help guide anyone to any mental health support charities if it means that speaking out is the first battle won in a road of many.